MFornander/LightSwarm/README.md

 # LightSwarm
-Wireless awesome light project for BurningMan.
+Wireless awesome light project for BurningMan and beyond.

 A platform for art cars, art bikes, wearable art, and stationary art to synchronize their LED animations.
-Various art pieces can "talk" with each other to simulate dancing, flirting, or other emotions and expressions.
+Various art pieces can communicate with each other to simulate dancing, flirting, or other emotions and expressions.

 ## Videos of LightSwarm in Action
 https://www.facebook.com/groups/717748685076630/permalink/724183724433126/